Application deployment

 You will see under the App Service plan / pricing tier the pricing option, which is Consumption

-On the left-hand menu, you will notice the function.
+On the left-hand menu, you will notice the serverless function with the yellow lightning bolt alongside it.

 From here you can perform additional management of the function: